-This publication explains the connection shared between POTS and Limbic System Dysfunction.
-The understanding I gathered through studying technical material available on the syndrome is what convinced me to implement DNRS for my situation.
-In this book, Patrick Ussher expertly distills the information I had uncovered.
+This publication explains the connection shared between POTS and acquired limbic system impairment.
+The understanding I gathered through technical material available on the syndrome is what convinced me to implement DNRS for my situation.
+In this book however, Patrick Ussher expertly distills the information in one location.
 I think this is the most worthwhile book you will find on the subject.
 I am so excited this book exists for you!
 Warm wishes.

 POTS: What It Really Is & Why It Happens by Patrick Ussher

 The author himself recovered from POTS.
 He too implemented the limbic system rehabilitation protocol called DNRS.
 In his book, Patrick aptly describes how POTS manifests in those that it affects and how they can be helped.

 “Postural Orthostatic Tachycardia Syndrome (POTS) is currently defined as a ‘syndrome’, a collection of symptoms for which the root cause has not yet been identified.
 This book aims to rectify this by arguing the case for POTS being considered a form of neurological injury to the limbic system following an antecedent trauma, such as a viral illness, pregnancy, surgery or psychological trauma (or a combination).